What Is Documentation in Aviation SMS?

 Tools for documentation are usually:

-- Aviation safety databases, either commercial or created in-houses;
+- Aviation safety databases, either commercial or created in-house;

 - Aviation safety software;